About this listing

-We have universal adaptors, a hair dryer, a bunch of DVDs for the nights you want to chill, and our kitchen is equipped for cooking your own meals (we even try to provide spices, mate, sugar, salt, pepper, etc. ).
+We have universal adaptors, a hair dryer, a bunch of DVDs and CDs for the nights you want to chill, and our kitchen is equipped for cooking your own meals.
+And there are speakers you can plug your phone into for some music.

 - There is no smoking in the apartment.

 - If you break something, please tell us.
 If it's a big deal, we will charge you for it.

 - If you lose the keys, we will have to charge for their replacement.
 Please keep them in your pocket, not your bag.

 - No loud noise after 10pm on weekdays and after midnight on weekends.

 - No parties.
 Small dinner parties are fine, but please respect the above quiet hours.

 - You are on vacation but your neighbors are not.
 Please keep your voices low when you’re coming in late (both in the hallways and around the elevator).
 Others in the building are sleeping and its easy to forget that voices travel.

 A juicer, spices, oil and vingar, mate, sugar, coffee, tea, a few things to make you feel at home.